aiverify-foundation/aiverify/stock-plugins/aiverify.stock.fairness-metrics-toolbox-for-classification/algorithms/fairness_metrics_toolbox_for_classification/README.md

   --run_pipeline \
   --sensitive_features_list gender
 ```
-If the algorithm runs successfully, the results of the test will be saved in an `output` folder in the working directory.
+If the algorithm runs successfully, the results of the test will be saved in an `output` folder in the algorithm directory.

 ## Tests
 ### Pytest is used as the testing framework.